Was Your Business Loan Denied? Don’t Panic: Do This Instead

 If you can reduce your outstanding debt, you’ll improve your debt-to-income ratio.
 Also, prioritize paying your high-interest debt first.
 This will gradually reduce the amount of each payment that goes to interest while increasing the amount paid toward the principal.

 If you have existing business debt with high interest rates, such as outstanding business credit card balances, see if you can negotiate lower rate with your lender.
-You might also be able to consolidate multiple debts into one lower-cost loan.
+You may also be able to consolidate multiple debts into one lower-cost loan.
 This can help you pay down your existing debt faster while freeing up your business’s cash flow.
-And, of course, avoid taking on new and/or unnecessary debts.
+And, of course, you should avoid taking on new or unnecessary debts.

 3. Insufficient cash flow

-If you’re already in business, then you need to show that you have the right cash flow to comfortably make your payment each month or show how the loan will improve your cash flow.
+If you’re already in business, you’ll need to show that you have the right cash flow to comfortably make your payment each month or show how the loan will improve your cash flow.

-Simply put, if you can’t demonstrate that your business’s cash flow can support the additional debt payment each month, you won’t be approved for a loan.
+Simply put, if you can’t demonstrate that your business’s cash flow can support the additional monthly debt payment, you won’t be approved for a loan.

 4. Lack of collateral

-How to fix it: If you were denied because you didn’t have enough collateral, there are other options available that have more flexible collateral requirements, such as the SBA 7(a) loan.
+If you were denied because you didn’t have enough collateral, there are other loan options available with more flexible collateral requirements, such as the SBA 7(a) loan.

 5. Incomplete application or documentation

-An experienced lender will usually review your application and documents prior to submission.
-If there are important documents that are missing it could show your lender that you’re disorganized and aren’t ready for a loan.
+An experienced lender will usually review your application and documents before submission.
+If important documents are missing, it could show your lender that you’re disorganized and not ready for a loan.

-How to fix it: If you learn that you were denied for this reason, talk to the lender to see if you can address the issue(s) and resubmit your application.
+If you learn that you were denied for this reason, talk to the lender to see if you can address the issue(s) and resubmit your application.
 Take some time and review your application to ensure you’re fully prepared to apply for a loan.
+If you’re denied because of inaccurate or unreliable interim or year-end financials, it is a “no for now,” and you’ll be encouraged to reapply after your tax returns for the preceding year are filed.

 6. Incomplete (or unconvincing) business plan